donut-party/datapotato/README2.md

 Extended docs are in the wiki.
 Docs include:

-* Getting Started, begin using Datapotato for your project
+* Getting Started, begin using datapotato for your project
-* Advanced Potatoes, exploring more Datapotato handles cases like polymorphic types
+* Advanced Potatoes, exploring more datapotato handles cases like polymorphic types
-* Inner Workings explains the inner model Datapotato uses to generate records
+* Inner Workings explains the inner model datapotato uses to generate records